APPLICATIONS FOR THE WORK 2 LIVE PROGRAM ARE OPEN YEAR-ROUND.

-If you are a youth agency, we encourage you to connect with potential applicants whom you would like to recommend for this life-changing program.
-Young people can self-apply, however all applications must be accompanied by a referral from a supportive professional.
+If you’re with a youth agency, please connect with any young people you think would benefit from this life-changing program.
+Young people can apply on their own, but every application needs a referral from a supportive professional.

 APPLY FOR WORK 2 LIVE HEREREFERENCE FORM HERE